-Michigan Public Act 202 of 2017 has created new reporting and other requirements for local units of government.
-Recently, the Michigan Department of Treasury (DOT) issued guidance on uniform actuarial assumptions needed in connection with the Act.
-The actuarial assumptions currently being used in the annual valuations of the System are consistent with those prescribed by the DOT for reporting purposes under the Act.
-As a result, the information provided in the annual actuarial valuation may be used for reporting purposes under the Act.
-In addition, the Act requires an experience study to be conducted at least once every five years.
-We recommend that such study be performed in the near term and before any assets are transferred out of the GERS trust.
+Michigan Public Act 202 of 2017 (the Act) has created new reporting and other requirements for local units of government.
+Recently, the Michigan Department of Treasury (DOT) issued new guidance on uniform actuarial assumptions needed in connection with the Act.
+The actuarial assumptions currently being used in the annual valuations of the System differ from those prescribed by the DOT for reporting purposes under the Act.
+In the absence of any assumption changes, a separate valuation of the System will be needed.